Skip to main content

 Internships have become an increasingly popular extracurricular activity for high school students.
 They allow high schoolers to gain hands-on experience, explore career paths, and build real-world skills.
 Internships also look great on college applications.

-Home to world-class research institutions, leading medical centers, and numerous cultural sites, Philadelphia offers a plethora of internship opportunities to interested high schoolers.
+Home to world-class research institutions, leading medical centers, and numerous cultural sites, Philadelphia offers a plethora of internship opportunities to high schoolers who want to increase their expertise in a particular field.

 1. Monell Science Apprenticeship Program